QuantumETS/Godot-Pennylane/README.md

 - **`p(qubits_nb: i64, value: f64)`**
   Applies the Phase gate with a custom angle (in radians) to the specified qubit.
-  *Note:* For the Spinoza simulator, this function behaves similarly to `rz` for most other simulators.
+  *Note:* This gate behave slightly differently for the Spinoza simulator.
+On the other simulators, this is exactly the same as `rz`.
   The operation is logged in the QASM exporter.

 - **`rx(qubits_nb: i64, value: f64)`**